awslabs/data-solutions-framework-on-aws/framework/src/streaming/README.md

 ## Overview

 The construct creates an MSK Serverless Cluster, with the latest Kafka version in MSK as default.
 You can change the dafaults by passing your own parameters as a Resource property to construct initializer.
 The construct support creating clusters with mTLS, IAM or both as authentication methods.
 There is also a method to manage topics and ACLs.
-Last, it also provides methods to grant an existing principal (ie IAM Role or IAM User) with the permission to `produce` or `consume` from a kafka topic.
+Last, it also provides methods to grant an existing principal (ie IAM Role or IAM User or CN -Common Name-) with the permission to `produce` or `consume` from a kafka topic.
 The diagram below shows the high level architecture.

 ![MSK Provisioned High level architecture](../../../website/static/img/msk-provisioned.png)